 Should we be concerned of an EMP event and what could happen to your HF radio station?
 We are now into Solar Cycle 23, with solar flares common and expected to continue until the first of next year.
 CME's are capable of extreme damage to modern computerized equipment!
 Sure, we have our windup BayGen radio's and spare lap top computers, but unless electronic equipment is protected from an electromagnetic pulse, they will be fried!
 MAKING FARADAY CAGES link

-We are a proactive, community amateur ham radio group, and encourage all to join in our rewarding and fascinating activities...............
+We are a proactive, community amateur ham radio group, and encourage all to join in our club and community activities...............